ri-gilfanov/aiohttp-sqlalchemy/docs/reference.rst

 -----------------
 .. warning::

-  API of most view classes module stabilizes to version 1.0.
+  API of most classes of stabilizes to version 1.0.

 .. autoclass:: aiohttp_sqlalchemy.SAMixin
   :inherited-members: